marbhg/e2e-cypress-l-practicas-testing/README.md

 ### 💻 Description
-This project is designed to perform end-to-end (E2E) tests for the [The book house](https://www.casadellibro.com/).
+This project is designed to perform end-to-end (E2E) tests for the [QA Practicas](https://qarmy.ar/webs-practicas-testing/).
 It automates testing across both desktop and mobile browsers to ensure a high-quality user experience.
 The tests are executed weekly as part of a continuous integration (CI) pipeline to detect issues early.

 These tests cover key user flows and functionalities, validating the website’s reliability and performance.